RAC Canada Winter Contest Rules 2018

 Next year the contest will be held on December 28, 2019.

-Note: A bilingual PDF version of the complete rules is provided on the right.
+Note: A bilingual PDF version of the complete rules is provided below.

 Bands and Modes: 160, 80, 40, 20, 15, 10, 6 and 2 metres, CW and phone (SSB, FM, AM, etc.)

 Suggested frequencies: CW – 25 kHz up from the band edge and for SSB – 1850, 3775, 7075, 7225, 14175, 21250, 28500 kHz.
 Check for CW activity on the half-hour.

 Exchange: Stations in Canada send RS(T) and province or territory.
 VEØs and stations outside Canada send RS(T) and a serial number.